Smoke Free Villages

 Expected results

-Villages will be reached with this initiative
+Villages were reached with this initiative

-Schools, pagodas, and health centres
+Schools, pagodas, and health centres participated through community engagement

-Last-mile cookstove suppliers
+Last-mile cookstove suppliers grew the clean cooking market

 Impact story